This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Use Coca-Cola or Dr. Pepper instead of ginger ale in the pulled pork

-If you’re going to eat it within a few days you can cover it in plastic wrap or foil and store in the refrigerator.
+If you eat it within a few days you can cover it in plastic wrap or foil and store it in the refrigerator.

-To re-heat you can easily use the microwave or cover with foil and bake at 350 fro about 20 minutes or until warmed throughout.
+To re-heat, you can easily use the microwave, cover it with foil, and bake it at 350 degrees F for about 20 minutes or until warmed throughout.

-This is also freezers really well.
-Just add the leftovers to a freezer-safe air-tight container and store for up to 3 months.
+This also freezes well.
+Add the leftovers to a freezer-safe air-tight container and store them for up to 3 months.

 Pulled Pork Mac and Cheese